 Inexpensive.
 Convenient.
 Protein-rich.
 Packed with important nutrients including folate, vitamin B1 (thiamin), potassium, magnesium, and iron.

 I keep all types of beans in my pantry because they are wonderful for quick last-minute dishes that are also nutritious.
-White bean and kale soup, bean and broccoli pasta, or everyone’s favorite 3 bean salad are on the regular rotation.
+White bean and kale soup, bean and broccoli pasta, 3 bean salad, and piyaz (Turkish white bean salad) are on the regular rotation.

 Actually, bean salads are a thing around here.
 And this easy white bean salad is a new family favorite.
 Takes a few simple ingredients, 1 bowl, and packs a ton of crunch and flavor!